Lestibournes/Openbox-Applicatons-Menu/README.md

 The script takes a json config file.
 A sample json config file is provided.

-Since it can take a few seconds, it is recommended not to execute the script each time the menu is openend.
-Instead, you can have the menu refresh when you log in, periodically with a cron job, or you can refresh it manually whenever you install or uninstall an application.
+You can choose whether to execute the script each time the menu is openend, when you log in, periodically with a cron job, or you manually whenever you install or uninstall an application, change the config file, or install or uninstall a theme.

 For example, launch with:
 python obamg.py menus.json

-This script hasn't been thoroughly tested and there are many improvements that can be made.

 Explanation of the config file:
 * global - the variables affecting the the script as a whole.